The time has come for me to follow my very own advice.

 If only we could be at absolute ease with life’s unknowns.
 More often than not, it’s the thoughts and emotions that get the better of us.

 Lucky enough to be spared most of the day-to-day stressors, my life now is truly a luxury in disguise.
 One that I sometimes dread but try to relish.
-And one that will end before I’m fully aware.
+And one that will end before I know it.

 Like everything else.
 It ends to start anew, and begins with another end awaiting.